-Name De- Description fault minThreads 1 The minimum number of threads in the pool used for asynchronous requests. maxThreads 128 The maximum number of threads in the pool used for asynchronous requests. workQueue- 8 The size of the work queue of the pool used for asynchronous requests.
-Additional Size threads will be spawn only if the queue is reached its maximum size. gzipEnabled true Adds an Accept-Encoding: gzip header to all requests, and enables automatic gzip de- coding of responses. gzipEnabled- true Adds a Content-Encoding: gzip header to all requests, and enables automatic gzip en- ForRequests coding of requests. chunkedEn- true Enables the use of chunked encoding for requests. codingEnabled database:
+Name De- Description fault minThreads The minimum number of threads in the pool used for asynchronous requests. max- 128 The maximum number of threads in the pool used for asynchronous requests.
+If asynchronous Threads requests made by jersey client while serving requests, the number must be set according to the maxThread setting of the server.
+Otherwise some requests made to dropwizard on heavy load may fail due to congestion on the jersey client's thread pool. workQue u8- The size of the work queue of the pool used for asynchronous requests.
+Additional threads will Size be spawn only if the queue is reached its maximum size. gzipEn- true Adds an Accept-Encoding: gzip header to all requests, and enables automatic gzip decoding of abled responses. gzipEn- true Adds a Content-Encoding: gzip header to all requests, and enables automatic gzip encoding of abled- requests.
+ForRe- quests chun- true Enables the use of chunked encoding for requests. kedEn- codin- gEn- abled database: